 Remuneration schemes consist of four primary elements: base salary, benefits during employment, retirement benefits and performance related incentives.
 The proportion of each element within the overall package will vary by operating business and role.
-Some senior positions may include a fifth element which is a long-term incentive ("LTIP").
+Some senior positions may include a fifth element which is a reward under a long-term incentive plan ("LTIP").